 The site will generate taxes to the local jurisdictions at or above the assessed of the Base.
-All taxing districts shall receive that base which was established in 2020.
+All taxing districts shall receive that base which was established in 2021.
 The tax increment will be available to the taxing jurisdictions at or before 20 years after the creation of the District.
 Schedule 3 details the tax capture implications to each of the local taxing jurisdictions.
-After the repayment of the bonds, taxing entities will receive their proportionate share of tax dollars for the base value and the tax incremental values.
+After the repayment of the project costs, taxing entities will receive their proportionate share of tax dollars for the base value and the tax incremental values.

-CONDITIONS MAP, IMPROVEMENTS MAP, ZONING CHANGE MAP
+CONDITIONS MAP11, IMPROVEMENTS MAP12, ZONING CHANGE MAP13